juicedata/juicefs/docs/en/benchmark/benchmark.md

 description: This article describes benchmarking the file system using FIO, mdtest, and the bench command that comes with JuiceFS.
 ---

+Redis is used as Metadata Engine in this benchmark.
+Under this test condition, JuiceFS performs 10x better than [Amazon EFS](https://aws.amazon.com/efs) and [S3FS](https://github.com/s3fs-fuse/s3fs-fuse).

 ## Basic benchmark

 JuiceFS provides a subcommand `bench` to run a few basic benchmarks to evaluate how it works in your environment: